 The other problem is inflation.
-We don’t really notice inflation much from year to year, but it is a pretty big problem when there is a 5 year lag time.
+We don’t really notice inflation much from year to year, but it is a big problem when there is a 5 year lag time.
 We spend about $50,000 per year, but we need to add inflation if we’re planning for 5 years down the line.
-At 3% annual inflation rate, we’d need 16% more in 5 years.
-That means we will have to convert about $58,000 assuming we keep our spending at about the same level.
-We need to fix the table and take inflation into account.
+I increased our conversion by 5% every year.
+This works for us because our tax-deferred account is pretty big.
+As long as your investment outperforms inflation, you will be okay.

 Nick’s Roth IRA conversion

 So for Nick, here are some steps that he could take to prepare for early retirement.

 - Rollover his old 401k to a Traditional IRA.

 - Try to max out the 401k at his new job.
 Also, max out the Roth IRA.